 (In the last step we opt not to define another variable.
 We just want to get the result into the text; we don't need to reference it anywhere else.)

-If you check the Display field names option on the View tab in the File > Properties dialog, the formulas in the text will become visible.
+If you check the Display field names option on the View tab in the dialog of the File > Properties menu command, the formulas in the text will become visible.
 The invoice then ought to look something like this: